-The College once again delivered on its break-even budget in 2018/19.
-With all of the changes in statutory financial reporting and the various returns which the College is required to make to SFC, management place great emphasis on College cash flow forecasts to ensure that the College has sufficient funds.
+The College once again delivered on its break-even budget in 2019/20 (based on an adjusted operating surplus).
+The College produces monthly cash flow forecasts both for submission to the Scottish Funding Council and for internal review.
+Management place great emphasis on these cash flow forecasts to ensure that the College has sufficient funds.